openlilylib/scholarly/doc/source/editorial-fns.rst

        (symbol-list? ly:music?)
        (editorialFunction 'addition item mus))

-The name ``editorialAddition`` names the macro, and the first argument to ``editorialFunction`` in the fourth line (in this example, ``'addition``) determines what edition `type` the macro will apply when used.
+The hook ``editorialAddition`` names the macro, and the first argument to ``editorialFunction`` in the fourth line (in this example, ``'addition``) determines what edition `type` the macro will apply when used.
 Note that this doesn't actually configure what the edition does; that is set later via